yingchen-ye/Image-classification-Sign-language-letters/README.md

 - Logistic regression and CNN were trained.

 ## Task 2:
-use the classifiers trained in the first task to identify a series of n sign language letters in an image of size 28 × 200. $n$ can take values in the range [1, 5] randomly.
+use the classifiers trained in the first task to identify a series of $n$ sign language letters in an image of size 28 × 200. $n$ can take values in the range [1, 5] randomly.